 AHDB: Supporting the UK's Agricultural Excellence

-The Agriculture and Horticulture Development Board (AHDB) is a prominent statutory levy board based in the UK, dedicated to promoting and supporting the meat and dairy industries.
-The organization is strategically headquartered at Stoneleigh Park, Kenilworth, Warwickshire, England, a central hub for agricultural businesses.
+The Agriculture and Horticulture Development Board (AHDB) serves as a pivotal statutory levy board in the UK, dedicated to promoting and supporting the meat and dairy industries.
+It is strategically headquartered at Stoneleigh Park, Kenilworth, Warwickshire, England, which acts as a central hub for agricultural businesses.

 Financial Indicators

-AHDB operates on a budget funded by statutory levies collected from farmers and stakeholders within the supply chain.
-In 2022, the organization managed an approximate budget of £60 million, distributed across six key sectors: beef & lamb, pork, dairy, cereals & oilseeds, horticulture, and potatoes.
+AHDB operates with a budget funded by statutory levies collected from farmers and stakeholders within the supply chain.
+In 2022, the organization managed an approximate budget of £60 million, which is distributed across six key sectors: beef & lamb, pork, dairy, cereals & oilseeds, horticulture, and potatoes.

 Important Company Events